amarpandav/react-vite-sample-app/README.md

 - const memoizedValue = useMemo(() => {...logic referring a and b}}, [a, b]);
 # React + TypeScript + Vite

+## useRefs()
+- direct access to DOM elements
+- managing values with Refs

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: